nbortolotti/TensorPhotoXRay/README.md

 Note: if you need download the functional file, [here](https://storage.googleapis.com/appengine_tensorflow/ssd_mobilenet_v1_coco_11_06_2017.zip) I prepare a working version.

-We for our example we use COCO as an object recognition scheme, we need the recognition tags for our analysis.
+For our example we use COCO as an object recognition scheme, we need the recognition tags for our analysis.
 * data/mscoco_label_map.pbtxt

 Note: if you need download the functional file, [here](https://storage.googleapis.com/appengine_tensorflow/data.zip) I prepare a working version.